 As novelist Mark Twain put it, “It is noble to teach oneself but still nobler to teach others.”
-Teaching is one of the most noble professions in the world - the idea of imparting knowledge to young ones and molding them to become fine citizens has always been inspiring.
+Teaching is one of the noblest professions in the world - the idea of imparting knowledge to young ones and molding them to become fine citizens has always been inspiring.

 Several courses have been created by the authorities concerned to develop teaching capabilities.
-Special programs and colleges have been established specifically for the purpose of creating quality educationists or teachers who are well versed with their domains.
+Special programs and colleges have been established specifically for the purpose of creating quality educationists or teachers who are well-versed in their domains.

 About Sarkari Exams